hydrogenbond007/wormhole/docs/assumptions.md

 ## Third-party libraries

 Like any modern software project, we rely on a number of external libraries.
-We applied best practices in dealing with such third party dependencies, including minimizing their number, avoiding binary dependencies, and using lockfiles to pin dependencies to exact versions and hashes to avoid distribution-level compromises.
+We applied best practices in dealing with such third-party dependencies, including minimizing their number, avoiding binary dependencies, and using lockfiles to pin dependencies to exact versions and hashes to avoid distribution-level compromises.
 We assume that the third-party libraries we use are safe and do not contain backdoors.